Driving Precision Oncology Discoveries

 On May 20, 2025, a symposium on Artificial Intelligence and computational oncology was hosted in collaboration with our Data Science Lab ("DaSL") and Dr. Jeff Leek, Vice President and Chief Data Officer, Fred Hutch Cancer Center.

-The series is continuing with two symposia planned for the first half of 2026.
-A symposium on functional precision oncology is scheduled for March 26, 2026 and a symposium centered on new approaches to traditionally undruggable targets is planned for May 19, 2026.
-The Functional Precision Oncology Symposium is co-hosted by Drs.
+The series is continuing with two symposia in the first half of 2026.
+A symposium on functional precision oncology was held on March 26, 2026 and a symposium centered on new approaches to traditionally undruggable targets is planned for May 5, 2026.
+The Functional Precision Oncology Symposium was co-hosted by Drs.
 Chris Kemp, Professor, Human Biology Division, Fred Hutch Cancer Center and Venu Pillarisetty, Professor, Division of General Surgery, University of Washington School of Medicine.
 The Drugging the Undruggable Symposium is co-hosted by Dr. Behnam Nabet, Assistant Professor, Human Biology Division, Fred Hutch Cancer Center.

 Community Advisory Board